 - Is care planning done for me, or is it collaborative?

 - How is my treatment regimen communicated between staff members?

 What is it like being in a rehab clinic?

 Asking some key questions before admitting to a clinic can help you get a sense for what life is like in treatment, before committing.

-The normal first stage of treatment is detox.
+The time it takes to feel better at the initial stages of treatment is personal to each individual.
 Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
-Other times, it takes longer for the body to process the left-over substances.
-Clinic staff understand this.
+Others may take 7 days or longer.
+There is no fixed timescale for each individual.

 - Is it possible to arrange a pre-admission visit, to look around?
 Is there any charge attached?

 - When do you expect me to start taking part in the therapy process?

 Rehab is almost always a group exercise, even at higher end clinics.